Knowledge base

 To unblock the situation, contact Infomaniak support by email and specify the domain concerned and especially your public IP address concerned.

-With a Cloud Server, you can request to permanently authorize the IP address in question so that the blocking never happens again, regardless of the situation.
+With a Managed Cloud Server, you can request to permanently authorize the IP address in question so that it is never blocked again, regardless of the situation.
 To do this, you must:

-- Have a dedicated IP associated with your Cloud Server.
+- Have a dedicated IP associated with your Managed Cloud Server.

 - Be aware that Infomaniak will no longer block any potential attacks from this IP; attacks or malicious access attempts from this address will no longer be automatically blocked by the security systems.